Thomson Reuters names eight Keystone Law partners in its Stand-out Lawyers Guide 2026

-Are you planning to export more in 2024?
+Are you planning to export more?
 Appointing a distributor is a hugely popular way for suppliers of goods to expand sales channels into new countries without having to set up a local operation itself.
 However, distribution agreements are one of the contract types that most frequently gives rise to disputes.

 Inability to terminate